 Employees made have access to their personnel files, with the exception of letters of reference, and copy items from their personnel files at a time mutually agreed upon between the superintendent and the employee.
 The school district may charge a reasonable fee for each copy made.
 However, employees will not be allowed access to the employment references written on behalf of the employee.
 Board members will generally only have access to an employee's file when it is necessary because of an employee related matter before the board.

 It shall be the responsibility of the superintendent to keep employees' personnel files current.
-The board Secretary shall be the custodian of employee records.
+Employee records requests should be submitted to the board secretary or their designee as the custodian of district records.

 It shall be the responsibility of the superintendent to develop administrative regulations for the implementation of this policy.